 We are planning to build 12 units in Slocan and have secured funding to commence building 8 units.
 Construction of these first eight units has commenced and we expect they will be ready for occupancy in the fall of 2018.
 We will be continuing fundraising to build all twelve units.

-At this time we are pleased to open up our wait list for tenancy in the Slocan project.
+At this time we are pleased to open up our wait list for tenancy in Slocan City Suites.
 To download an application, please click this link to obtain a copy of the application.
 Instructions for completion are included in the application package.

 Support from our Elected Representatives